saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 #### Note

 <aside class="negative">
-How to Find Dependencies Using IntelliJ:
+<strong>How to Find Dependencies Using IntelliJ:</strong>
  If your test file doesn’t have all the dependencies that you need, or if those dependencies are an older version and you are unable to run your test code, the IntelliJ IDE has features that will help you out.
-See the video [IntelliJ_Dependencies ](https://youtu.be/PDPl_pHo0K0) on using IntelliJ to install dependencies and update the .pom file <video id="PDPl_pHo0K0"></video>
+See the video <a href="https://youtu.be/PDPl_pHo0K0">IntelliJ_Dependencies</a> on using IntelliJ to install dependencies and update the .pom file <video id="PDPl_pHo0K0"></video>
 </aside>

 ### Run a Test with IntelliJ